Bhaal22/Msbuild.GitCloneTask/README.md

 Name : Dependency Name

 ####Git Clone / Pull options :

-TopFolder : Directory where to clone sources
+* TopFolder : Directory where to clone sources
-Remote : Remote Url (can be http/git/file protocols) Branch : Branch Name
+* Remote : Remote Url (can be http/git/file protocols)
+* Branch : Branch Name
-Commit : Commit Reference
+* Commit : Commit Reference

 ####Direct Compilation :

-LocalFolder : Folder where to find sources for this dependency
+* LocalFolder : Folder where to find sources for this dependency
-### JSON example ###